-Intensive Outpatient Program (IOP) for Teen Mental Health Treatment in Texas
+Intensive Outpatient Program (IOP) for Adolescent Mental Health Treatment in Texas

-BasePoint Academy provides a specialized Intensive Outpatient Program for teens ages 12 to 18 who need structured support for anxiety, depression, trauma, behavioral concerns, and emotional regulation challenges.
-An IOP offers a higher level of care than traditional outpatient counseling and includes multiple therapy sessions each week so teens can make meaningful progress while still attending school and living at home.
+BasePoint Academy provides specialized Intensive Outpatient Programs (IOPs) for adolescents who need structured support for anxiety, depression, trauma, behavioral concerns, emotional regulation challenges, and other mental health conditions.
+An IOP offers a higher level of care than traditional outpatient counseling and includes multiple therapy sessions each week so teens can make meaningful progress while attending school and living at home.

 Teens facing anxiety, depression, school avoidance, behavioral concerns, or emotional dysregulation often need more support than weekly therapy can provide.
-BasePoint Academy’s Intensive Outpatient Program (IOP) gives teens the structure, clinical guidance, and therapeutic frequency needed to make real progress, while still attending school and living at home.
+BasePoint Academy’s Intensive Outpatient Program (IOP) delivers the structure, clinical guidance, and therapeutic frequency needed for real progress while maintaining academics and living at home.

-What makes BasePoint Academy the leading choice for teen IOP treatment in Texas is our exclusive focus on adolescent mental health and our outcomes-driven clinical model.
+What makes BasePoint Academy the leading choice for teen IOP treatment in Texas is our exclusive focus on adolescent mental health and our outcome-driven clinical model.
 Our licensed therapists, on-staff psychiatric providers, and family-centered approach help teens stabilize faster and build long-term coping skills.
-Every treatment plan is personalized using measurement-based care, and our programs consistently exceed national outcome benchmarks.
+We personalize every treatment plan using measurement-based care, and our programs consistently exceed national outcome benchmarks.

-With same-day assessments, in-person and virtual scheduling options, and convenient locations across the Dallas–Fort Worth area, BasePoint Academy provides exceptional, accessible care for teens who need a higher level of support.
+With same-day assessments, in-person and virtual treatment options, and convenient locations across the Dallas-Fort Worth area, BasePoint Academy provides exceptional, accessible care for teens who need a high level of support.

 Find Out About Our IOP Admissions

-Partial Hospitalization vs Intensive Outpatient Program: What is the Difference?
+Partial Hospitalization Program vs Intensive Outpatient Program: What Is the Difference?

-A partial hospitalization program is a step down from an inpatient or residential program.
-Adolescents in a partial hospitalization program typically attend therapy 5 days a week from 8:00 a.m. to 3:30 p.m.
-Adolescents in both programs can receive several types of therapy and counseling as well as individual, group, and family therapies.
+A PHP is a step down from an inpatient or residential program.
+Adolescents in a partial hospitalization program typically attend therapy 4 to 6 days a week.
+In both programs, your teen can participate in one-on-one sessions, group support, and family therapies.

 Contact BasePoint Academy Today